Team Manitoba

 Two teams will be chosen each year (up to 25 athletes) based on the following criteria:

-- The top three eligible junior golfers from the MB Junior will automatically be selected to the team
+- The top three eligible junior golfers from the Manitoba Junior will automatically be selected to the team

 - Manitoba Junior Boys Championship results